 Simple classic resume template

-Basic management resume template
+Column resume template

-With an organized layout and ATS-friendly design, this template helps you showcase your skills and experience efficiently, especially for those starting out.
+The structure of this template helps you showcase your skills and experience efficiently, especially for those starting out.
 Skip the “references available upon request” line and tailor your resume for the specific role.

 Classic resume template